aaronkw/humanbase-docs/docs/seek.rst

 null model is generally very similar between different query sizes beyond the query size of 10 genes.
 So we can use a size-free estimation for these query sizes.

-How do I know if my query is co-expressed or not?
+How do I know if my query is coexpressed or not?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since the dataset weight is calculated by query co-expression, the dataset weight can
+Since the dataset weight is calculated by query coexpression, the dataset weight can
 directly answer this question.
-In general, the query would be considered co-expressed if
+In general, the query would be considered coexpressed if
 there is a subset of datasets in the compendium with sufficiently high dataset weight.

 The **significance** of the dataset weight can indicate how query coexpression is compared to
 random.
 The **number** of datasets with significant dataset weight (given some P-value
-threshold) can indicate whether this query co-expression is widely occurring in the
+threshold) can indicate whether this query coexpression is widely occurring in the
 compendium or restricted to a subset of datasets.